kyoshino/kyoshino/README.md

 - I was a boy soprano.
 - My voice didn’t break, so I can still sing mezzo-soprano naturally.
 If I were a singer, I’d be called a [natural castrato](https://www.google.com/search?as_epq=natural+castrato).
-- That said, my voice deepened, giving me a wide vocal range that spans from bass to soprano.
+- That said, my voice deepened, giving me a wide vocal range that spans from bass to soprano, plus an anime voice.
-- My relaxed singing voice is a countertenor.
-I also have an anime voice.

 ### Broken biological clock